11 plus — The Blog | The Exam Coach

 2. Attended a Russell Group University within the last 5-10 years.

-3. Received training to deliver expertly within our online workshop format.
+3. Received two weeks of training to deliver expertly within our online workshop format.

 4. Taught our 11 Plus exam preparation curriculum on a regular basis within the last two years.